Kh11811/Sentiment-Analysis-/README.md

 Classification report: Precision, recall, F1-score for each class (positive/negative).<br>
 The results showed an Accuracy score of 97% which is very good result for a very basic model.<br>
 <h2>6.
 Saving the Pipeline</h2>
+Saving the entire pipeline (vectorizer + model) to disk using joblib.<br>
+This allows you to reuse the trained model later without retraining.<br>
 <pre><code>import joblib<br>
 joblib.dump(pipeline, '')</code></pre><br>

---> Saves the entire pipeline (vectorizer + model) to disk using joblib.<br>
-This allows you to reuse the trained model later without retraining.<br>
 <h2>Loading back (optional)</h2>
 <pre><code>pipeline = joblib.load('')</code></pre><br>